mturley/PhraseCards/docs/Final Submission/DataForShow.md

 # Problems
+- Early on, everyone had different visions of how the game was supposed to be played out.
+- Delegation of Team Responsibilities

+# Not Implemented
+- Card Against Humanity
+- Did not implement our own avatar feature.
+We used Gravatar instead.
 -
--

-# Not Implemented
+# Future Work
 - Custom Stories (Player Submitted Stories)
 - Different Game Modes

-# Future Work
--
+- Profanity Filter
--
+- Vast Database of Stories

 # What we need
 - Title and logo